-Planning an Easter egg hunt during the day is a great way to keep things fun and lighthearted.
+Plan an Easter egg huntPlanning an Easter egg hunt during the day is a great way to keep things fun and lighthearted.
 You could spice things up by offering prizes for certain eggs or by hiding other prizes as part of the hunt.
 This can also be turned into a fun team-building activity.
 Simply separate your employees into teams and have them compete against each other to see which team can find the most eggs.

 Give your employees a giftNothing tells your employees that you appreciate them more than an unexpected gift.
 As part of your Easter party, you could give each employee an Easter hamper—but don’t be tempted to just stick with chocolates!
 It could be worth adding some other goodies.
 You could even personalize them if you know your employees well enough.

 Decorate the workplaceEven the most motivated employees can get bored of the same old office.
 Adding a few seasonal decorations can help change things up.
 Remember to avoid religious decorations.
 Instead, go for things like Easter bunnies, eggs, and other bright, colorful decorations.

 Get out and help outMore and more organizations are using events like Easter company parties to help out in the community.
 Consider arranging an employee volunteering day for a community project, busy bee, or cleanup.

 ConclusionNot all companies will want to host an Easter company party, and that’s fine.
 Weigh up the pros and cons and decide whether or not it’s a good idea for your organization.
 If you do decide to host an Easter company party, it can be a great way to reward employees, show your appreciation for their work, and boost office morale a little.
 Just remember to avoid religious aspects of the holiday to ensure all your employees can benefit from the celebration.